 The other day my mom sent an adorable care package to us.
 It had a super cute shamrock green scarf, sticker book for the boys and a lovely note.

 The note got my brain juices thinking about making something delicious for St. Patrick’s Day- Irish Stew or Irish Soda Bread?
-Since I don’t eat red meat, I decided to try and make the easy bread recipe.
+Since I don’t eat red meat, I decided to try and make the easy bread recipe, and perhaps celebrate with a green tea shot afterwards!

 Before the recipe, do you know how St. Patrick’s Day came about?
 St. Patrick’s Day is an official public holiday in Ireland.
 It is a celebration of the Irish culture and is always on March 17, the death date of Saint Patrick.
-Countries all around the world celebrate with festivities, parades and traditional foods such as Irish stew, Irish soda bread, cabbage, corned beef and dark Guinness beer to name a few.
+Countries all around the world celebrate with festivities, parades and traditional foods such as Irish stew, Irish soda bread, Irish potato candy, cabbage, corned beef and dark Guinness beer to name a few.
 We wear the color green to celebrate as Saint Patrick used the three-leaved shamrock as a symbol of the Holy Trinity.

 Thank you mom for the inspiration and adorable scarf- it’s perfect for showcasing a beautiful loaf of Irish soda bread and as an accent on my purse for the holiday!